khanhnguyenvinh2002/CS101-FINAL/README.md

 * On the training data set that Professor gave us, we achieved 92.7% accuracy when we did modification to each image with clip_brighten.py, and 80.7% accuracy just using clipImage.py

 Team members: Andrew Nguyen, Daniel Mints, Abel Seba

+## Report:

+* Our final report can be found under Final AI Project.pdf